 What is funnel velocity?
-Funnel velocity is the rate at which an individual moves through the marketing funnel, from awareness (top of funnel) to action (bottom of funnel).
-Understanding funnel velocity helps solidify what content might be effective along the customer’s journey, while pinpointing areas of improvement.
+It’s the rate at which an individual moves through the marketing funnel, from awareness (top of funnel) to action (bottom of funnel).
+Understanding this concept helps solidify what content might be effective along the customer’s journey, while pinpointing areas of improvement.

 From a physics standpoint, one of the more common reasons for measuring velocity is to determine how quickly anything in motion arrives at a destination (point B) from the starting line (point A).